YOUR ULTIMATE GUIDE

 It’s also important to note that you are very likely to get an interview at Cambridge University as they interview a high proportion of candidates (over 70%).
 Therefore, your ECAA score may not be instrumental in getting an interview, but will be a very important factor in the final decision made on your application.

-Exams.Ninja General Tips
+Exams.Ninja General Tips For ECAA

 Start preparation EARLY

 It’s much easier to prepare for the Economics Admissions Assessment by starting earlier and breaking it down into smaller chunks.
-Spreading out your learning over time gives your brain time to assemble the information, especially with regards to the Problem solving and maths sections, as the problem types are often repeated.
+Spreading out your learning over time gives your brain time to assemble the information, especially with regards to the Maths sections, as the problem types are often repeated.
 This is called “spaced repetition” – it is a well-established concept that has been proven to embed memories more deeply in your mind.
 And it gives you a less stressful preparation period, so what’s not to like?